jkempf42/kube-volttron/central-node/README.md

 - `vcentral-service.yml`: This defines a NodePort type Service for the `vcentral` HTTP service at port 8443 and the VIP bus service at port 22916.
-The Nginx reverse proxy forwards HTTP requests on port 80 of the global DNS name for the VM to port 8443, or you can access the service directly at port 8443 if on your local VirtualBox
+The Nginx reverse proxy forwards HTTP requests on port 80 of the global DNS name for the VM to port 8443, or you can access the service directly at port 8443 on your local VirtualBox VM.
-VM.
 The VIP bus service allows the `gateway-node` pod to connect with the VIP bus in the `central-node` pod.

 ### Vcentral storage manifest